3 Things Every Startup Needs

 An accountant can help ensure that your financial projections are accurate and that your budgeting is realistic.
 They’re also great at helping you set up bookkeeping and tax routines that will keep you in good shape when it comes to Uncle Sam.
 Just as important, accountants can give your startup valuable advice on effective tax strategies that may allow you to legally lower your annual tax burden.

 3. Business Plan

-A business plan is your roadmap to success –and– will save you both time and money.
-Lots of startups want to attract investors, but even if you’re self-funding (bootstrapping), I’m sure you want to avoid expensive mistakes and miscalculations.
+A business plan is your roadmap to success –and– will save you time and money.
+Lots of startups want to attract investors, but even if you’re self-funding (bootstrapping), I’m sure you want to avoid making expensive mistakes.

 That means you need to understand the nuts-and-bolts of your business ahead of time.
 In other words, you need a business plan.
 Whether your plan takes the form of a Word document, a slide deck or a business model canvas, you need a roadmap for what you plan to do and how you’ll do it.

-The time you spend up front will not only save you hours down the road, it will make you far more effective.
+The time you spend up front will not only save you hours down the road, it will dramatically increase your odds of success.
 That’s because you’re taking the time to think proactively and work through challenges and issues before you open your doors — before getting caught up in the day-to-day challenges of running your business.

 What’s more, you’ll be better prepared to explain your idea to your audience, whether that’s investors, customers, suppliers, partners — even employees.

 A business plan helps you: